ibm-cloud-docs/containers/cs_storage_block_vpc.md

     Your app might take a few minutes to mount the storage and get into a **Running** state.
     {: note}

 7. Verify that your data is encrypted.
-    1. List your {{site.data.keyword.blockstorageshort}} volumes and note the **ID** of the instance that you created.
+List your {{site.data.keyword.blockstorageshort}} volumes and note the **ID** of the instance that you created.
 The storage instance **Name** equals the name of the PV that was automatically created when you created the PVC.

-        ```
+    ```sh
     ibmcloud is vols
     ```
     {: pre}

-        Example output:
+    Example output

-        ```
+    ```sh
     ID                                     Name                                       Status      Capacity   IOPS   Profile           Attachment type   Created                     Zone         Resource group
     a395b603-74bf-4703-8fcb-b68e0b4d6960   pvc-479d590f-ca72-4df2-a30a-0941fceeca42   available   10         3000   5iops-tier        data              2019-08-17T12:29:18-05:00   us-south-1   a8a12accd63b437bbd6d58fb6a462ca7
     ```
     {: screen}

 2. Using the volume **ID**, list the details for your {{site.data.keyword.blockstorageshort}} instance to ensure that your {{site.data.keyword.keymanagementserviceshort}} root key is stored in the storage instance.
 You can find the root key in the **Encryption key** field of your CLI output.

-        ```
+    ```sh
     ibmcloud is vol <volume_ID>
     ```
     {: codeblock}

-        Example output:
+    Example output

-        ```
+    ```sh
     ID                                     a395b603-74bf-4703-8fcb-b68e0b4d6960
     Name                                   pvc-479d590f-ca72-4df2-a30a-0941fceeca42
     Status                                 available
     Capacity                               10
     IOPS                                   3000
     Profile                                5iops-tier
     Encryption key                         crn:v1:bluemix:public:kms:us-south:a/6ef045fd2b43266cfe8e6388dd2ec098:53369322-958b-421c-911a-c9ae8d5156d1:key:47a985d1-5f5e-4477-93fc-12ce9bae343f
     Encryption                             user_managed
     Resource group                         a8a12accd63b437bbd6d58fb6a462ca7
     Created                                2019-08-17T12:29:18-05:00
     Zone                                   us-south-1
     Volume Attachment Instance Reference
     ```
     {: screen}